 People move for a variety of reasons.
 While we try our best to accommodate these transactions, we must operate under a contract and cover the added expenses of conducting the inspection.
 To be good stewards to our industry & the public, we want to educate a new homeowner on the behavior of bats.
 If you move in the middle of the project, and our expectations are aligned with the new owners, we recommend that the new owners hire us under the extended warranty program.

 Please be aware that we work with property owners as our point of contact.
-If you are a relator representing the homeowner for a sale, we will only discuss our services with the homeowner directly.
+If you are a Realtor representing the homeowner for a sale, we will only discuss our services with the homeowner directly.

 Customers who have had a bat exclusion in the past:

 If you are planning to sell your home and want to determine if it is bat free, the process starts by contacting us as much as 6 months prior to sale - or during the summer.
-Bats are only active during the summer, and evluating new bat activity could take a couple months.
+Bats are only active during the summer, and evaluating new bat activity could take a couple months.
 Bat hide, and determining their presence relies on discovering new droppings or listening for scratching noises.
 We don't live in your home to listen for noises.
 For these reasons, we can not determine if a home is bat free during one inspection.
 It is a process that takes time.